 The funds needed to pay benefits are accumulated from the contributions approved by the Board and the income generated from the Plan's investments, including interest, dividends, and proceeds from the sale of individual investments.
-Any earnings on investments are reported net of investment management expenses.
-Board-approved contributions for 2016 and 2015 totaled \$14.5 million.
-The Board has approved contributions of amounts more than the actuarially determined contribution for nine of the last 10 years.
+Earnings on Plan investments are reported separately from fees charged by investment managers.
+Investment fees are reported using the best information available to Plan management.
+Board-approved contributions for 2017 and 2016 totaled \$18.0 and \$14.5 million, respectively.
+The Board has approved contributions of amounts more than the actuarially determined contribution for eight of the last ten years.

-Additions to Net Position Restricted for Pension
+Additions to Fiduciary Net Position Restricted for Pension